Joscelyn1/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational databases are a type of database.
+SQL is a language for manipulating relational databases.

 - [ ] Why do tables need a `primary key`?

+tables need primary keys so that each row has a unique identifier

 - [ ] What is the name given to a table column that references the primary key on another table.

+it's a foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+you need an intermediary table so that you can have a series of 1-many relationships

 ## Minimum Viable Product